ricardoquesada/bluepad32/docs/FAQ.md

 ## Why is BTstack being used as the Bluetooth stack?

+???+ note "TL;DR"

-TL;DR: There were no alternatives back in 2019
+    Answer: There were no alternatives back in 2019

 When I started Bluepad32 back in January 2019, there was no Bluetooth Classic (BR/EDR) implementation available for ESP32.